bioinform/somaticseq/README.md

 `conda install -c bioconda somaticseq`.

-To install SomaticSeq in a separate conda environment (let's name it `somaticseqConda`), the command would be: `conda create --name somaticSeqConda somaticseq`.
+To install SomaticSeq in a separate conda environment (let's name it `somaticseqConda`), the command would be: `conda create --name somaticSeqConda -c bioconda somaticseq`.

 ### Test your installation
 There are some toy data sets and test scripts in [**example**](example) that should finish in <1 minute if installed properly.